ajeethadithya/-Mattermost-Productivity-Chat-Bot/BOT.md

 - [E3] User has no available repositories.
 - [E4] The Issue number doesn't exist.

-#### Use Case 3: Periodic reminders/ Identifying overdue Github issues
+#### Use Case 3: Add To-do

 <b> Preconditions: </b>
-- Use case 1 (To-do list visualization has successfully returned pending tasks).
+- User has access to the PAM Bot and Mattermost account.
+- BOTTOKEN env has been set up previously.

 <b> Main Flow: </b>
+- User requests to add To-Do list information.[S1]
+- Bot requests user to enter the task details (refer to pattern in Sub Flow (S2).[S2]
+- User enters To-Do list details.[S3]
+- Bot acknowledges to-do list addition.[S4]

+<b> Sub flows: </b>
+- [S1] User enters a command to close issue (Command: "add todo").
+- [S2] Bot returns message detailing information "Enter the task to be added with a hyphen before it (-task_one):".
+- [S3] User enters the task name in the appropriate format.
+(Command " - <task name> ") !Note the hyphen addition preceding task name!.
+- [S4] Bot adds the todo list information and displays acknowledgement (Output: "Task Added").

+<b> Alternative Flows: </b>
+- [E1] User doesn't follow the pattern required.

+ #### <b> Use Case 4: show todo list visualization. </b>

+<b> Preconditions: </b>
+- User has access to the PAM Bot and Mattermost account.
+- BOTTOKEN env has been set up previously.

+<b> Main Flow: </b>
-- User requests addition of new reminders/ view existing reminders.
+- User requests todo list visualization.
 [S1]
-- The bot responds to user input.
+- The bot responds to user input and Bot displays the todo list visualization.
 [S2]

+<b> Sub flows: </b>
+- [S1] User enters a command to check all reminders (Command: show todo).
+- [S2] Bot displays user's todo list with todo list serial number.

+<b> Alternative Flows: </b>
+- [E1] No available todo tasks.

+ #### <b> Use Case 5: Create Issues. </b>

+<b> Preconditions: </b>
+- User has access to the PAM Bot and Mattermost account.
+- BOTTOKEN env has been set up previously.

+<b> Main Flow: </b>
+- User requests todo list visualization.
+[S1]
+- The bot responds to user input and Bot displays the todo list visualization.
+[S2]

+<b> Sub flows: </b>
+- [S1] User enters a command to check all reminders (Command: show todo).
+- [S2] Bot displays user's todo list with todo list serial number.

+<b> Alternative Flows: </b>
+- [E1] No available todo tasks.

+#### Use Case 6: Creating a Google Calender Meeting

+<b> Preconditions: </b>
+ -All users have a Google service account.
-- Bot checks overdue tasks and notifies users to perform action.
+- All users have provided access to Google calendars.
+- All users have Google Calendar API tokens.
+ -All users have provided their credential ID and OAUTH tokens.

+<b> Main Flow: </b>
+- [S1]
+- Bot returns potential timeslots for peer-to-peer collaboration (schedule a meeting).
+[S2]
+- Request and await collaborator’s confirmation for meeting scheduling.
 [S3]
-- User resolves the pending issue (or) proceeds to Use Case 3.
+- Schedule meetings and post links.
 [S4]

 <b> Sub flows: </b>
-- [S1] User enters a command to check available reminders/add new reminders [Command: show reminders].
+- [S1] User enters a command to check other available user(s).
-- [S2] Bot adds new reminders/returns current reminder information.
+- [S2] Bot returns other available user(s).
+User selects potential collaborators.
-- [S3] Bot identifies overdue tasks by comparing against a set threshold and notifies the user to perform the appropriate action [Logic: Current Date - Updated_at > set threshold].
-- [S4] User resolves task (or) requests assistance from collaborators (Use Case 3).
+- [S3] Bot requests the collaborator(s) for meeting approval.
+- [S4] Bot schedules meetings and posts links.

 <b> Alternative Flows: </b>
-- [E1] No available reminders.
+- [E1] No available time slots.
-- [E2] No overdue tasks.
+- [E2] All potential collaborators deny scheduling requests.

-#### Use Case 4: Scheduling a meeting with potentially available resources
+#### Use Case 5: Scheduling a meeting with potentially available resources

 <b> Preconditions: </b>
 - All users have provided access to Google calendars.